reggie3/react-native-audio-player-recorder-no-linking/Readme.md

 ## Why Use This?

-This module is useful if you need a drop in sound recording component for an application in which using platform specific native code is prohibited; for example an application created using expo.io.
+This module is useful if you need drop in sound recorder or player components for an application in which using platform specific native code is prohibited; for example an application created using expo.io.

 ## Why Not Use This?